0xnogo/nft-openAction-kit/README.md

 **What is suported**

-- Any NFT that is actively minting and is priced in ETH, with the exception of premint (NFT with 0 mints).
+- Any NFT that is actively minting and is priced in ETH

 **What is not currently supported**

 - NFTs that are priced in other ERC20 tokens are not currently supported
 - If an NFT page is listed as "secondary" this means it is no longer a primary mint and is not currently supported
-- If an NFT has 0 mints, premint is not currently supported through open action (NFT must already be deployed onchain, which happens during first mint txn on Zora UI)

 ### Pods Media